guymcswain/N-est-Thermostat/README.md

 This is WIP.
 Running the application client and server runs a demo with a subset of features.

 Client (thermostat.py) is implemented with Pygame/SDL.
 It connects to the thermostat server (hvac-server.js) acquiring the thermostat state, handles user inputs from the touch screen and displays a radial thermostat.
-Other clients can be connected to the same hvac and clients can connect to different hvac servers within the home - ie upstairs and downstairs.
+Other clients can connect to the same hvac and clients can connect to different hvac servers within the home - ie upstairs and downstairs.

-The thermostat server (hvac-server.js) is implemented in NodeJs using the Pigpio package to control the hvac relays and control a local temperature sensor (DHT11 type).
+The thermostat server (hvac-server.js) is implemented in NodeJs and uses Pigpio to control the hvac relays and a local temperature sensor (DHT11 type).

-MIT License
+MIT License, modified

 Copyright (c) 2017 Guy McSwain